7–THE FOOL AND THE POLARITIES

 FROM ARCHETYPE TO VOICE

-After the long formation of the septenaries, the Fool returns not to erase what has been learned, but to free it from rigidity.
+After the long formation of the Septenaries, the Fool returns not to erase what has been learned, but to free it from rigidity.
 Wisdom hardens when it forgets how provisional it is.
 Growth stalls when integration is mistaken for completion.

 This matters because Tarot does not stay in the realm of archetype.

-If the Major Arcana reveals the forces that shape a life, the Court cards reveal how a person stands inside those forces.
-They ask not What archetype is active? but Who is meeting this moment—and how?
+Nowhere is this clearer than in the Court cards.
+If the Major Arcana reveals the forces that shape a life, the Courts reveal how a person meets those forces—how you stand inside a moment.
+They ask not, What archetype is active? but, Who is meeting this moment—and how?

 The Fool does not disappear when the cards get more specific.